bradrisse/code-captain/README.md

 ---

-**Get Started:** Try `@commit.md` for your next commit or `@create-user-story.md` for your next agile story.
+**Get Started:** Try `@commit.md` for your next commit, `@status-update.md` for your daily standup, or `@create-user-story.md` for your next agile story.
 Experience the difference of consistent, tool-integrated AI workflows.